julio-cpsjr/java-projects-dio/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to Java world.
+Here is a guideline to help you get started to write Java code in IntelliJ.

 ## Folder Structure